OpenDataServices/json-data-ferret/docs/how-to-guide/use-as-a-library-in-your-app.rst

 Web UI
 ------

-If you want people to be able to use this, you must enable this and give user accounts permission.
+If you want people to be able to use the Web UI, you must first enable it and give the relevant user accounts permission.

 In your Django app's urls file add: